Kieth O'dor: Background and early life

-Kieth O'Dor was born in Salisbury, Wiltshire, in the United Kingdom, on 5 April 1962, and was the son of János Ódor who emigrated from Hungary to the United Kingdom after the Soviet invasion in 1956.
+O'dor was born in Salisbury, Wiltshire, in the United Kingdom, on 5 April 1962, and was the son of János Ódor who emigrated from Hungary to the United Kingdom after the Soviet invasion in 1956.
 He founded the Janspeed automotive engineering company and racing team.

-Kieth raced under the surname O'dor or Odor (changing from one spelling to another from year to year).
+O'dor raced under the surname O'dor or Odor (changing from one spelling to another from year to year).

-He was married to Anita Blandford.
+O'dor was married to Anita Blandford.

 Early career and British touring cars

-Odor started out in rallying during the mid-1980s before switching to circuit racing, winning his class in the British Production Saloon Car Championship in 1987 driving a Peugeot 205.
+O'dor started out in rallying during the mid-1980s before switching to circuit racing, winning his class in the British Production Saloon Car Championship in 1987 driving a Peugeot 205.
 He won the overall championship in 1989 driving a Ford Sierra.
-In 1990 he won the Group N Production Championship driving a Nissan Skyline GT-R prepared by his father's Janspeed outfit.
+In 1990, he won the Group N Production Championship driving a Nissan Skyline GT-R prepared by his father's Janspeed outfit.

-The following year Odor moved up to the British Touring Car Championship, again with his father's Janspeed team, driving a manufacturer-backed Nissan Primera.
+The following year, O'dor moved up to the British Touring Car Championship, again with his father's Janspeed team, driving a manufacturer-backed Nissan Primera.
 He continued to drive for the team in 1992 and then enjoyed a competitive 1993 with improving results including his first pole position, podium and then securing Nissan's first BTCC win of the super touring era at the high profile Formula One grand prix support race on the Silverstone GP circuit eventually finishing sixth overall in the standings.

-He continued with the team in 1994 but the Nissan was not nearly as competitive, a fourth place at Snetterton early in the season the only time the car showed any real pace.
+O'dor continued with the team in 1994 but the Nissan was not nearly as competitive, a fourth place at Snetterton early in the season the only time the car showed any real pace.
 After only scoring a handful more points during the season Nissan decided to call time on the BTCC program.